 Condition 3, Schedule 5 of Development Consent (SSD-6764), outlines general management plan requirements that are applicable to the preparation of this EMS.
-Table 4 presents these requirements and indicates where they are addressed within this Strategy.
+Table 3-3 presents these requirements and indicates where they are addressed within this EMS.

-Table 4 General Management Plan Requirements
+Table 3-3 General Management Plan Requirements

-Development Consent (SSD-6764) Condition EMS Section age The prepa Section 2.0 ( (a) deta ailed baseline data; Section 4.0 ( (b) a de escription of: • the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3.1 & Appendix 1 & 2 • any relevant limits or performance measures/criteria; Section 4.0 • the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 4.0 ( (c) escription of the measures that would be implemented to comply with the relevant utory requirements, limits, or performance measures/criteria; Section 4.0 ( (d) a pr rogram to monitor and report on the:

-Development Consent (SSD-6764) Condition EMS Section impacts and environmental performance of the development; Section 4.0 & Appendix 3 effectiveness of any management measures (see c above); Section 6.0 (e) a contingency plan to manage any unpredicted impacts and their consequences; Section 4.0 (f) a program to investigate and implement ways to improve the environmental performance of the development over time; Sections 5.0 and 6.0 (g) a protocol for managing and reporting any: Section 6.0 • incidents Section 4.0 • complaints Section 4.0 non-compliances with statutory requirements; and Section 4.0 exceedances of the criteria and/or performance criteria; and Section 4.0 (h) a protocol for periodic review of the plan.
+Development Consent (SSD-6764) Condition EMS Section The nent Plan Requirements Applicant must ensure that the management plans required under this consent are ared in accordance with any relevant guidelines, and include: Section 2.0 (a) detailed baseline data; Section 4.0 (b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3.1 & Appendix 1 & 2 any relevant limits or performance measures/criteria; Section 4.0 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 4.0 a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Section 4.0 (d) a program to monitor and report on the: impacts and environmental performance of the development; Section 4.0 & Appendix 3 effectiveness of any management measures (see c above); Section 6.0 (e) a contingency plan to manage any unpredicted impacts and their consequences; Section 4.0 (f) a program to investigate and implement ways to improve the environmental performance of the development over time; Sections 5.0 and 6.0 (g) a protocol for managing and reporting any: incidents Section 4.0 & 6.1 complaints Section 4.0 & 6.6 non-compliances with statutory requirements; and Section 4.0 & 6.1 exceedances of the criteria and/or performance criteria; and Section 4.0 & 6.1 (h) a protocol for periodic review of the plan.
 Section 5.0